NoroffFEU/development-platforms/src/content/docs/frameworks/swiftui/swiftui-case-study.md

 SwiftUI has several features that make it a compelling framework for building applications within the Apple ecosystem.
 Some of them are:

 **Declarative Syntax:**
 The SwiftUI is similar to React or Svelte (components).
 Developers uses a declareative syntax meaning you could just state what your user interface should do.
 In a way you could describe how the UI should looke like in a particular state.
-For an example look at this code cnippet:
+For an example look at this code snippet:

 ```swift
 import SwiftUI